 Leann Grimes was initially created by Shane Conerty as a creative outlet to pay tribute and remix the songs of his favorite emerging indie artists.
 In his own words, Shane proclaimed, "These albums were inspired by music blogs.
 And made to show my appreciation for them...
 The tracks are humble arrangements of bands that I really enjoy and it's my hope that people who enjoy these albums will seek out the bands I've sampled and support them as well."

 Minorscratches.com wrote, "LG celebrates the bliss of discovering new music you love and, like his last album, returns the favor to all the artists he (now) loves and the blogs that pointed him in these new directions, by crafting brisk, radio-ready (if radio didn’t suck), bouncy, effervescent, drunk-on-life tracks"

 In an attempt to match the upbeat music, I set out to create my own bright, lively artwork that was as mish-mashed and densely layered as the tracks themselves.

 Media: Photoshop, Illustrator, Found Images, Acrylic Paint, Hand Made Collage Elements

 Mixed Media / Collage

-Though I spend more hours in front of a computer screen than I'd like to admit, I always enjoy stepping away from my computer and getting my hands dirty with a variety of different techniques such as Collage, Painting, and Print Making.
+Though I spend more hours in front of a computer screen than I'd like to admit, I always enjoy stepping away from my computer and getting my hands dirty with a variety of different techniques such as collage, painting, and various forms of print making.